SmartlyDressedGames/Unturned-Docs/ServerHosting.md

 9. The batch script has created a new file directory located in ...\U3DS\Servers, called "MyServer".
 This directory is where all the savedata and configuration files are kept.
 Changing the `MyServer` ServerID (from step 5) in the batch script to a different name will allow for keeping savedata separate across multiple servers, and for running multiple servers at once.

+10. (optional) For your server to be visible on the in-game internet server list you will need to set a [Login Token](GameServerLoginTokens.md) and configure [Port Forwarding](PortForwarding.md).

 How to Launch Server on Linux
 -----------------------------